KwstasMCPU/BambooTools/README.md

 1. Fork the repository on GitHub.
 2. Clone the forked repository to your local machine.
 3. Make a new branch, from the `develop` branch for your feature or bug fix.
 4. Implement your changes.
+   - It is recommended to write tests and examples for them in `tests\test_bambootols.py` and `bin\examples.py` respectively.
-5. Create a Pull Request.
+1. Create a Pull Request.
 Link it to the issue you have opened.

 # Credits